If you have not read the previous chapter you may want to read that one first. Click the button below to be taken to the previous chapter.

 The staff whirls towards the creatures feet but it jumps flapping its four wings out of the way.
 Quickly Shiori retracts the segments into one hand just in time to block a strike aimed for the side of his head.
 The reach on the monster is incredible Shiori notes.
 He felt himself quickly getting breathed from the rapid movements of the creature.

 Jumping back Shiori pushes his arm forward allowing his staff to extend from its chain aimed directly at the creature’s head.
-With the whirl of its arm it knocked the bludgeon aside sending several shards of its carapace to fly into the air.
+With the whirl of its arm the monster knocks the bludgeon aside sending several shards of its carapace to fly into the air.

 Shiori makes one more attempt, but the creature grabs the rod tugging Shiori closer.
 Now within close range of the scythe Shiori dodges left and right as the arms stab at his body.
 Shiori releases the rod kicking the creature in the side of its abdomen.
-It lets out a shriek as Shiori quickly withdraws his kick as blood spills out from its side.
-Shiori tugs the rod away from the stumbled creature.
+It lets out a shriek as Shiori withdraws his kick, blood spilling out from its side.
+While Shiori staggers the creature, he tugs the rod free from its grip.

-Both scythe clash into Shiori’s rods as they knock him back a step.
-Ducking down Shiori slides out from the attack blocking another pair of attacks as he rises taking another step back.
-Trading blows in rapid succession the two are held in mortal combat with little hope of ending.
+Both scythes clash into Shiori’s rods as they knock him back a step.
+Ducking down Shiori slides out from the attack blocking another pair of blades as he rises taking another step back.
+Trading blows in rapid succession the two are held in in a tide of battle with little hope of ending.

 Backed against a wall Shiori rolls aside just as a razor scythe stabs through the sheetrock.
+It scrapes down on its retreat cutting a deep fissure in the white wall.
 Diving back from the creature he grabs the torch from his side snapping the ignition switch of the handle opening the gas all the way.
 Just as the monster yanks his arm from the wall a blast of flame roars out of the nozzle.
 Covering its body with its arms the insect steps back letting out a scream of agony.
 Ripping the strap off him Shiori wings the canister at the creature diving back as it slams into its body with all the force of a bowling ball.
-The canister booms.
+The canister booms with a blast of billowing flames immediately igniting the air around the impact.

 Apricot feels the wind of Shiori’s segmented rod fly past her face as he lunges at the creature smashing its eye with a wet pop.
+Its juicy contents spray rain over Apricot, thick globs of gore painting her skin in a dark inky red.
 He follows up jabbing the other end in the creature’s chest the rings pressing through a gap in the bugs natural armor.
 Escaping her shock Apricot jumps in stabbing at the creature’s mouth meeting its fist bashing into her stomach.
 The wind is knocked out of her as Shiori blocks an attack aimed at him from its remaining scythe.
 Apricot lands on her rear rolling back a step.
 The sprinklers hiss as the room rains.
-She raises to her feet letting out a scream as she lunges again at the creature stabbing through its throat.
+She raises to her feet letting out a scream lunging again at the creature stabbing through its throat.
 Shiori wraps his segmented rod around the creature’s neck turning his back and throwing the beast over his shoulder.
 Apricot rips the sword free mid swing and the upper half of the insect’s body bursts collapsing.
 Its legs twitch as everything else caves in expelling its open circulatory system onto the floor.

 Shoiri turns around walking away from the sight.
 Apricot presses up against the wall as she feels her stomach lurch.
 She lets out a torrent of vomit onto the floor splashing at her feet.
-Shiori turns his head.
+Shiori turns his head towards her releasing a exagerated huff.
 “Took you long enough.”

-Apricot just looks down at her vomit.
-She feels another convulsion coming.
-She turns her head feeling her chest pound.
+Apricot looks down at her vomit.
+She can easily make out her lunch, rice and fish.
+She feels another convulsion coming and turns her head feeling her chest pound.
 “Its alive.
 That was alive.” she says before she pukes again.
 “What is that?” she asks in a panic.

 The body ignites into a purple flame; it dematerializes and floats before the two then wisps out of the building.
-The insects take flight following like a storm after the wisp.
-As the razor wings of the bugs collide and cut into her Apricot lets out a scream falling to her knees.
+The insects takes flight following like a storm after the wisp.
+As the razor wings of the bugs collide and cut Apricot’s skin, she lets out a scream falling to her knees.

 “We need to leave now.”
 Shiori says.